IlyaTsyganov/DOOMEternalSpeedrunMod/README.md

 15. Removing the cutscene, faster gate opening in "Station of Annointment"
 16. End of the Level after activating the skull switcher on a train

+# Doom Hunter Base
+1. Removed 1 delay in "Train"
+2. Removed delay before teleportation to train, add teleporters to train, speed up the train
+3. "Station of Redemption" is like in 1.1 version (no extra demons)
+4. Removed delay in "First Laser Room"
+5. Removed delays and cutscene in "Tower of Baphomet"

+# Super Gore Nest
+1. Removed delay before the cutscene in "Mixom Square"
+2. Removed delay of main portal appearing in "First Buff Totem"
+3. Removed delay in "Vermilion Canal 1"
+4. Remove cutscene after yellow key use and make faster teleportation:
+5. Removed delay after "Portal to Industrial Zone"
+6. Remove cutscene of the teeth door opening after activation the skull switcher, faster teeth door opening:
+7. Move last door in escape sequence

+# ARC Complex
+1. Add teleporters to skip "Emerson Hotel 1", Arc Turret and after "Overdrive" elevators